Off the plan

 If the property will be part of a group ask if it will be on a strata, community or Torrens title.
 If it is on a strata or community title you should check the community or strata group's details, regulations, by-laws and articles as these can affect how you can use the property - eg no pets allowed.

 It is a good idea to check the quality of a developer's work.
 You can ask the developer to provide references or contact details of people who have bought properties from them previously.

 As with any legal document, it is strongly recommended that you seek independent, professional legal advice before you sign a contract.
 As the contract will become legally binding once you and the developer sign it, you should read all the terms and conditions carefully and ask for clarification of anything you don't understand.
 There may be certain conditions included in the contract that can affect your rights.
-If you aren't happy with a condition you can ask the developer to change it but they can refuse to do this.
+If you're not happy with a condition you can ask the developer to change it, but they can refuse.

 Before you sign the contract you should ask the developer: